solidify-project/engine/_help/src/Pages/folders-structure/data.md

 On views you can use global object `Data` to access actual data that is located on the file system.

+All properties of `Data` object are case sensitive.

 ##### Example

 Let's assume that you have the following folders structure on you file system: